 The Book of Revelations - Monastery of St. John & Patmian House

 Notes: Proper (modest) dress code is required for the monastery and the Grotto.
 Gentlemen must be in long trousers and ladies must wear skirts or a dress covering the knee and shoulders should be covered.
 Sandals or similar open footwear is allowed.
 This land adventure includes some uphill walking as well as steps in the upper town of Chora, the local home and at the Grotto.
 Therefore, flat and comfortable walking shoes are highly recommended.
 As long as you are reasonably fit we are sure that you can manage the walk and steps; a great way to exercise in some lovely surroundings!
 A minimum participation is required to operate all Yachting Land Adventures and some have limited capacity.
-This program is booked onboard only so please make your reservations as soon as possible after boarding to avoid disappointment.
 All adventures and prices in the SeaDream Yachting Land Adventures program are subject to change.
 The price is subject to increase based on the rapidly rising exchange rate between the Euro to the US Dollar.
 Not all of the land adventures shown will be offered on all voyages and departure times are subject to change.
 Final pricing and departures times will be published onboard.

 Duration: 3.5 hours